asadsid56/JavaScript_Course/README.md

 | 17   | Regular Expressions      |
 | 18   | Debugging Tools          |

-Of course!
-Here's a brief explanation of each step:
+A brief explanation of each step:

 1. **Basic Syntax and Data Types**: Learn about JavaScript syntax and the various data types like strings, numbers, booleans, arrays, and objects.